bidstack-group/PubguardSDK/README.md

 ### Android Requirements

++ Android 7.0 and up
-+ Android 5.0 and up
++ Android Studio 3.6.1 and up
++ Gradle 6.0 and up

 ---